valory-xyz/open-autonomy/docs/service_example.md

 Even though printing "Hello World" on their local console is far from being an exciting functionality, this example shows a number of  nontrivial elements that are key components in an agent service:

 * The service defines a sequence of "atomic," well-defined actions, whose execution in the appropriate order achieves the intended functionality.
-* Agents have to interact with each other to execute each of those actions, and reach a consensus on a number of decisions at certain moments (e.g., who is the agent that prints the message in each period).
+* Agents have to interact with each other to execute each of those actions, and reach a consensus on a number of decisions at certain moments (e.g., which is the agent that prints the message in each period).
 * Agents are also allowed to execute actions on their own.
 In this simple example it just consists of printing a local message.
 * Agents have to use a global store for persistent data (e.g., which was the last agent that printed the message).
 * Finally, the application can progress even if some agent is faulty or malicious (up to a certain threshold of malicious agents).